Explore Courses

 Can I use a pen and paper during the TOEFL exam?

-Yes, test centers usually provide scratch paper for note-taking during the exam.
+Yes, scratch paper is usually provided during the TOEFL exam for note-taking.
 However, it must be returned at the end of the test.

 Is the TOEFL exam harder due to its shorter format?